CeresBarros/SpaDES4Dummies/docs/Part1_DummyModel.md

 We can now go back to our `Part1_DummyModel.R` script and set the simulation up.

-The function `simInit` needs a few arguments listing simulation folder Pathectories, parameters, simulation times, modules and, optionally, input objects supplied by the user.
+The function `simInit` needs a few arguments listing simulation folder directories, parameters, simulation times, modules and, optionally, input objects supplied by the user.
 `simInit` will prepare a simulation object that can later be run by the `spades` function:

 -   The first list, `modules`, contains modules we want to activate.